sigmavirus24/github3.py/README.rst

   you may have
 - If you dislike Stack Overflow it is preferred that you send an email to github3.py@librelist.com
-- You may also contact (via email) the author directly with questions/suggestions/comments or if you wish to include sensitive data.
+- You may also contact (via email_) the author directly with questions/suggestions/comments or if you wish to include sensitive data.

 .. _github3.py: http://stackoverflow.com/questions/tagged/github3.py
+.. _email: mailto:graffatcolmingov@gmail.com